Various Dates (1-day and 3-day trips available)

 - A card reader so that you can share your photos for critique

 Your most important piece of gear is a pair of sturdy hiking shoes.
 We will be trekking across hard and angular rocks in many of these locations.
 It’s a good idea to wear layers, including a base layer of synthetic, fast wicking material, a warm fleece or soft shell, and a down jacket for cool mornings.
 Your packing list should also include:

 - Waterproof Outerwear

 - Two hats, one for warmth, the other for sun protection

-– Rubber Boots (not absolutely necessary, but there may be mud or wading in some locations)
+- Rubber Boots (not absolutely a must, but there may be mud or water in some locations)

 Should I be concerned about ticks?